 Jacqueline Cheung

-Jacqueline’s counselling approach is guided by relational and strengths-based principles.
-She believes life’s challenges are inherent to being human.
-Her aim is to support individuals and communities to feel more connected, fulfilled, and able to live with greater acceptance and flexibility.
+Jacqueline’s counselling approach is guided by relational and strengths‑based principles and informed by an intersectional lens.
+She believes that life’s challenges are an inherent part of being human and aims to support individuals and communities in feeling more connected, fulfilled, and able to move through life with greater acceptance and flexibility.

-She works collaboratively to create a non-judgmental space where different perspectives and possibilities can emerge.
-Jacqueline values genuine connection, inclusive care, and self-compassion.
+Her work is also shaped by ongoing learning about reconciliation and equity.
+She is attentive to how systems influence individual and community well‑being and strives to disrupt traditional power structures by centring self‑determination, integrity, and community voice.
+Jacqueline works collaboratively to create a non‑judgmental, relational space where different perspectives and possibilities can emerge.
+She values genuine connection, inclusive care, and self‑compassion.

 • Trauma- and Violence-Informed Care